Effect of a magnetic field on the thermodynamic properties of a high-temperature hadron resonance gas with van der Waals interactions: Introduction

-In an ideal HRG model ~\cite{Braun:2004, Dashen:1969ep, Venugopalan:1992hy, Bhattacharyya:2015pra}, the hadrons are assumed to be point-like particles with no interaction between them.
-However, this assumption is very simplistic and fails to describe the lQCD data at temperatures above $T \simeq$ 150 MeV, where the hadrons meltdown and the HRG model reach their limits.
+In an ideal HRG model~\cite{Braun:2004, Dashen:1969ep, Venugopalan:1992hy, Bhattacharyya:2015pra}, the hadrons are assumed to be pointlike particles with no interaction between them.
+However, this assumption is very simplistic and fails to describe the lQCD data at temperatures above $T \simeq$ 150 MeV, where the hadrons melt down and the HRG model reaches its limits.
 Although this shortcoming of the HRG model can be easily ignored while studying the thermodynamic properties, however, while estimating various charge fluctuations at higher order, the shortcomings of the HRG model are not trivial.
 Recently, much focus has been diverting towards an interacting hadron resonance gas model as they extend the region of agreement with lQCD data due to the interactions between the hadrons.
-Excluded volume hadron resonance gas (EVHRG) model assumes an eigenvolume parameter for the hadrons, which essentially mimics a repulsive interaction in the hadron gas ~\cite{Hagedorn:1980kb, Rischke:1991ke, Cleymans:1992jz, Yen:1997rv, Fu:2012zzc, Fu:2013gga, Andronic:2012ut, Singh:1991np, Gorenstein:2007mw, Begun:2012rf, Tawfik:2013eua}.
-Unequal sizes of different hadrons species are handled by modified excluded volume hadron resonance gas (MEVHRG) model~\cite{Bhattacharyya:2013oya, Bugaev:2000wz, Sagun:2013moa}.
-Similarly, the mean-field hadron resonance gas (MFHRG) model introduces a repulsive interaction potential in the hadronic medium ~\cite{Pal:2021qav, Kadam:2019peo, Anchishkin:2014hfa}.
-There are also various other improvements to the HRG model in literature, such as the Lorentz modified excluded volume hadron resonance gas (LMEVHRG) model ~\cite{Pal:2020ink}, where the hadrons are treated as Lorentz contracted particles, and the effective thermal mass hadron resonance gas (THRG) model ~\cite{Zhang:2019uct}, where the hadrons gain effective mass with temperature.
+Excluded-volume hadron resonance gas (EVHRG) model assumes an eigenvolume parameter for the hadrons, which essentially mimics a repulsive interaction in the hadron gas ~\cite{Hagedorn:1980kb, Rischke:1991ke, Cleymans:1992jz, Yen:1997rv, Fu:2012zzc, Fu:2013gga, Andronic:2012ut, Singh:1991np, Gorenstein:2007mw, Begun:2012rf, Tawfik:2013eua}.
+Unequal sizes of different hadron species are handled by modified excluded-volume hadron resonance gas model~\cite{Bhattacharyya:2013oya, Bugaev:2000wz, Sagun:2013moa}.
+Similarly, the mean-field hadron resonance gas model introduces a repulsive interaction potential in the hadronic medium~\cite{Pal:2021qav, Kadam:2019peo, Anchishkin:2014hfa}.
+There are also various other improvements to the HRG model in literature, such as the Lorentz modified excluded-volume hadron resonance gas model ~\cite{Pal:2020ink}, where the hadrons are treated as Lorentz-contracted particles, and the effective thermal mass hadron resonance gas model ~\cite{Zhang:2019uct}, where the hadrons gain effective mass with temperature.
 However, the most successful improvement to the model which explains the lQCD results is the van der Waals hadron resonance gas (VDWHRG) model~\cite{Samanta:2017yhh,Vovchenko:2015vxa, Vovchenko:2016rkn, Sarkar:2018mbk,Pradhan:2022gbm}.
 This model assumes a van der Waals-type interaction between the hadrons, having both attractive and repulsive parts.
 The VDWHRG model effectively explains the lQCD data up to $T \simeq 180$ MeV.
 From this, we can infer that van der Waals interaction does play a crucial role in the hadronic systems at high temperatures.
 Moreover, the VDWHRG model has been recently used to estimate various thermodynamic and transport properties~\cite{Samanta:2017yhh,Pradhan:2022gbm,Sarkar:2018mbk}, along with fluctuations of conserved charges~\cite{Samanta:2017yhh}, which show a good agreement with the lQCD estimations.
 In addition, there are several studies exploring the liquid-gas phase transition using the VDWHRG model, locating a possible critical point for the phase transition \cite{Samanta:2017yhh, Vovchenko:2015vxa, Sarkar:2018mbk}